cobbgcall/NginxCFExample/README.md

-# NginxCFExample
+# Cloudformation Server Example
-Installation Nginx and deploy a simple web site using Cloudformation and S3
+Installation Nginx and deploy a simple web site using Cloudformation.